List of Jurassic Park (franchise) characters: Karen and Scott Mitchell

 Karen and Scott Mitchell are Claire Dearing's sister and brother-in-law, respectively.
-They are the parents of Zach and Gray, and are going through a divorce while the boys vacation at Jurassic World.
+They are the parents of Zach and Gray, and are going through a divorce while the boys are on a vacation at Jurassic World.
 Karen is upset when she learns her sister is working rather than spending time with the boys.
 She also tries to persuade Claire to start a family of her own.
 At the end of the film, Karen and Scott are shown holding hands, implying that they have reconciled, and are relieved to reunite with their sons.

 Buckley said at one point, he was to reprise his role for Jurassic World Dominion, but the part was removed during script rewrites.